Filmmakers Alliance

-Filmmakers Alliance is a nonprofit organization based in Los Angeles.
+Filmmakers Alliance is an American nonprofit organization based in Los Angeles that supports filmmakers through peer to peer support and operating a filmmakers community.

+It is best known for Visionfest, its yearly gala held every year at Directors Guild of America.
+The Vision Award, presented by Filmmakers Alliance at this event, has been given to such filmmakers as Terry Gilliam, Wim Wenders, and Alexander Payne.

+History

 It was founded by Jacques Thelemaque and Diane Gaidry.
 Its over 300 members provide a support system through which members share time, energy, expertise, equipment and creative support for one another's film projects from concept through distribution.

-It is best known for Visionfest, its yearly gala held every August at Directors Guild of America.
-The Vision Award, presented by Filmmakers Alliance at this event, has been given to such filmmakers as Terry Gilliam, Wim Wenders, and Alexander Payne.

-Also presented at Visionfest is The Los Angeles Short Filmmaking Grant, which provides the winning short screenplay with 35mm film from Kodak, a camera package from Panavision, film processing and production support from Filmmakers Alliance.
+Also presented at Visionfest was The Los Angeles Short Filmmaking Grant, which provided the winning short screenplay with 35mm film from Kodak, a camera package from Panavision, film processing and production support from Filmmakers Alliance.
 Past winners of this grant include Elyse Couvillion and Sean Hood.